 All many people know of this now common disorder is that diabetes involves the pancreatic hormone insulin and blood sugar in some way.
 This simple answer is right though so generalized it does not go into the specifics of the two types of diabetes.
 However, just as in every other system or state of the human body, diabetes is more like a spectrum than a clear cut line delineating that the body is representative of it or not.

 That is because the body can go into diabetic states when overtaxed, as gestational diabetes (pregnancy induced) demonstrates, or when there is too much sugar passing through our system for the body to adequately handle.
 This second one is far more common these days than at any time in the history of the human race, a distinction we should not be proud of.

 So a little explanation of the ‘what‘ of diabetes is in order.

 Table of Contents

 Insulin reduces the amount of sugar in the blood by driving glucose through the cells membranes.
-This is how a cell gets the fuel it needs to drive its cellular operations and participate in the human organism.
+That is how a cell gets the fuel it needs to operate its cellular operations and participate in the human organism.

 Glucagon does the reverse by increasing the amount of glucose in the blood.
 Glucagon boosts the activity of the enzyme phosphorylase which works on the conversion of liver glycogen to glucose and its release into the blood stream.

-There are a few more hormones that work on regulating blood sugar but in the interest of time I will not be discussing them here.
-These are: human growth hormone (HGH), adrencorticotropic hormone (ACTH), and thyroid-simulating hormone (thyrotropin).
+There are a few more hormones that work on regulating blood sugar, but in the interest of keeping this concise, I will not be discussing them here.
+These include human growth hormone (HGH), adrenocorticotropic hormone (ACTH), and thyroid-stimulating hormone (thyrotropin).